Generated 2026-06-24, viewed through the bent lens of Build to Think.

 Closing

-This audit was generated by 4 parallel Claude Code Explore agents across 3 filesystem locations and 20 repositories, inspecting ~1,084 commits.
+This audit was generated by Claude Code across 3 filesystem locations and 20 repositories, inspecting ~1,073 commits.
+Screenshots captured with headless Chrome via Puppeteer.
 Zero permission prompts, by design.
 To regenerate, run /audit from ~/CodeProj/.